wh-alice/mig_visualstudio/vs/data-tools/query-datasets.md

 #### To find rows based on the values in any column

--   Data tables are created with the<xref:System.Data.DataTable.Select*> method,which returns an array of <xref:System.Data.DataRow>s based on the expression passed to the <xref:System.Data.DataTable.Select*> method.
-For more information about creating valid expressions, see the "Expression Syntax" section of the page about the <xref:System.Data.DataColumn.Expression*> property.
+-   Data tables are created with the<xref:System.Data.DataTable.Select%2A> method,which returns an array of <xref:System.Data.DataRow>s based on the expression passed to the <xref:System.Data.DataTable.Select%2A> method.
+For more information about creating valid expressions, see the "Expression Syntax" section of the page about the <xref:System.Data.DataColumn.Expression%2A> property.

-     The following example shows how to use the <xref:System.Data.DataTable.Select*> method of the <xref:System.Data.DataTable> to locate specific rows.
+     The following example shows how to use the <xref:System.Data.DataTable.Select%2A> method of the <xref:System.Data.DataTable> to locate specific rows.

      [!code-cs[VbRaddataEditing#20](../data-tools/codesnippet/CSharp/query-datasets_3.cs)]
      [!code-vb[VbRaddataEditing#20](../data-tools/codesnippet/VisualBasic/query-datasets_3.vb)]